daisybio/circRNA-detection/README.md

-countAdapters.sh                        # check whether adapter clipping was successfull DiffExp_miRNA.R                         # differential expression analysis for miRNA data (WT vs. KO) downloadSRA.R                           # download all samples of a dataset in SRA format genome_vizualisation.R                  # genomic visualization of sponged miRNAs and circRNAs found on the ATXN1 gene get_circRNA_sequences.sh                # extract fastq sequences for all detected circRNAs miRNA_comparison.R                      # consistency analysis for miRNAs miRNA_identification_miRDeep2.sh        # miRNA quantification for a list of samples unsing miRDeep2
+countAdapters.sh                        # check whether adapter clipping was successfull DiffExp_miRNA.R                         # differential expression analysis for miRNA data (WT vs. KO) downloadSRA.R                           # download all samples of a dataset in SRA format genome_visualization.R                  # genomic visualization of sponged miRNAs and circRNAs found on the ATXN1 gene get_circRNA_sequences.sh                # extract fastq sequences for all detected circRNAs miRNA_comparison.R                      # consistency analysis for miRNAs miRNA_identification_miRDeep2.sh        # miRNA quantification for a list of samples unsing miRDeep2